manimal1/headless-wordpress-react/README.md

 ### 1.7 In Posts, add New Posts so you have something to display

-### 1.8 In Appearance > Menus > Edit Menus, select 'Top Menu' in 'Menu Settings' and in the 'Pages' menu select which pages you want to display and then click 'Add to Menu'
+### 1.8 In Appearance > Menus > Edit Menus, 'create new menu'(you must name it and click create), select 'Top Menu' in 'Menu Settings' and in the 'Pages' menu select which pages you want to display and then click 'Add to Menu'

 ## 2.0 Setup - Client side React App